anonQCD/numerical-experiments/README.md

   </tr>
 </table>

 Table 4.
 Average runtime and minimum RMSE for QCD, hqreg, and conquer when signals of non-zero true $\beta$ are 0.5.
+QCD is faster than conquer and hqreg, and has the lowest RMSE.
 The results are averaged over 20 different seeds and the standard deviations are reported in parentheses.
 <table>
   <tr>
     <th> Dimension ($n=300$) </th>